Produce Spotlight: The Ultimate Guide To Onions

 How do you pickle onions?

-Pickling onions is a similar process to pickling beets or carrots or any other vegetable.
-I love pickling them in Maple Syrup!
-Here is my favorite way to do that.
-Alternatively, try table sugar: Combine ½ cup vinegar, 1 cup water, 1 tablespoon of sugar and 1-2 teaspoon(s) of salt.
+Pickling onions is a similar process to pickling cucumbers or any other vegetable.
+Combine ½ cup vinegar, 1 cup water, 1 tablespoon of sugar and 1-2 teaspoon(s) of salt.
 Whisk to combine.
-Add to a mason jar with one philly cut or sliced onion (use a mandoline to cut as thinly as possible).
+Add to a mason jar with one slivered onion.
 Refrigerate for at least one day before enjoying.
-Red onions provide the nicest vibrant pink results, but yellow, sweet and white onions can also be pickled!
+Red onions are most popular for pickling, as they result in a vibrant pink color.

 Which onions are the sweetest?
 Mildest?